 Three years ago, I wrote a 4,600-word post about my 50 favorite albums.
-While 36 months might not be a long time for most people, for a music lover, it’s a very long time.
+While 36 months might not be a long time for most people, it’s a very long time for music lovers.
 Our tastes are constantly evolving as we discover new music and go through experiences that make us connect more intensely with certain artists whose songs just didn’t impact us as deeply at a previous time in our lives.
 That’s why I decided to revisit my list and add ten new entries.
 Some of these records nearly made the cut the first time around, others have grown on me since then, and others might not have even been out in 2014.
-The format will be the same as last time: albums will be grouped thematically and in chronological order, and no greatest hits compilations or double albums are allowed.
+The format will be the same as last time: albums will be grouped thematically and in chronological order, and no double albums are allowed.
 Enjoy!

 - Jamsha – Cafrería Épica